-While most anglers start off using a fixed spool reel due to the ease of use and low maintenance of this type of reel but many anglers eventually upgrade to a multiplier reel.
+While most anglers start off using a fixed spool reel due to the ease of use and low maintenance this type of reel requires, but many anglers eventually upgrade to a multiplier reel.
 This is because the free running, but adjustable spool of the multiplier allows greater casting distance and the cranking power of the spool design is more effective when reeling in.
 The drawback, however, comes with the fact that multiplier reels are much more difficult to master, and need to be used with a smooth casting style.
 Even a small mistake in casting can lead to the dreaded ‘bird’s nest’ – a messy explosion of line which can take a long time to sort out.

 All multiplier reels consist of a cage makes up the structure of the reel and the spool is inside.
 The handle is on one side and controls such as the spool disengage button (or lever) and magnetic controls are located on the other side plate.
 The spool revolves on a spindle with high quality reels using a number of ball bearings for extremely smooth casts, and the more ball bearing the better quality and smoother to use the reel is.
 Multiplier reels are usually attached to a rod with coasters (metal attachments similar to jubilee clips) or on moveable reel seats on more modern rods.
 The choice to have a reel ‘up’ (towards the centre of a rod) or ‘down’ (at the bottom of a rod) is down to personal preference.
 It is also worth noting here that whereas fixed spool reels can be altered to right or left handed use, multiplier reels have their handle built on one side and this cannot be changed meaning that multipliers need to be bought for right or left handed use and cannot be changed.
 Multiplier reels need to be paired up with the correct type of rod that has been ringed for multiplier use – rods designed for multiplier reels have a higher number of smaller rod rings when compared to rods made to be used with fixed spool reels.